 Basically you see a number plate and you make up a funny/clever phrase using the letters.
 No one really wins, it is just good for a laugh.

 For younger kids: “We also played the number plate game, where you go through the alphabet and find the next letter, so if you saw NAY-123, you have the A, then the next number plate has to have a B, etc etc, or use numbers, 0-9.”

 An oldie but a goodie.
 The rules are: one person has to choose something they see (eg. a cow) then say “I spy with my little eye, something beginning with ‘C'”.
 The first person to guess right wins, and then it is their turn.

 There are a few alphabet games out there.
 For example, you could name all the boys names starting with ‘G’, or a girls’ name for every letter of the alphabet.

 Then there are alphabet/memory games like: “I went to the shops and I bought a …” or “I went to the zoo I saw an anteater …”.
 Then the next person has to remember what was said before and continue with the next letter of the alphabet.

-Don’t tell the kids about these games
+Maybe you won’t want to tell the kids about these games …

 Punch Buggy and Pinch Mini: Basically if you see a VW Beetle then you say “Punch buggy” and punch the person next to you.
 It you spot a Mini … you say “Pinch mini” and pinch them.